pcubillos/pyratbay/docs/tli_tutorial.rst

     pbay -pf exomol 14N-1H3__BYTe.pf 15N-1H3__BYTe-15.pf

-The use can also generate TIPS partition-function files from the command line:
+The user can also generate TIPS partition-function files from the command line:

 .. code-block:: shell